thezveroboy/ComfyUI-LoadRandomText/README.md

 ![comfy-csm](https://github.com/thezveroboy/ComfyUI-LoadRandomText/raw/main/picture.jpg)

+I've been studying randomness and random selection for quite a while now (and chaos theory, where would we be without it).
+I think it's no secret to anyone that true randomness doesn't exist in the world of electronics.
+Nevertheless, we must strive for it.

+I really don't like the current randomness implementations in ComfyUI—they work extremely poorly.
+All available random nodes are implemented without evaluating their actual randomness, or even pseudo-randomness.

+That's why I conducted a small study and created three variants of randomness for selecting text files.

 ## English
 Load Random Text is a ComfyUI node pack that instantly picks a text file from a folder and outputs its contents straight into your workflow—perfect for prompts, negative prompts, styles, scene lists, or any text-driven automation.
 It turns large prompt libraries into a high-variation generation engine, so every run feels fresh without manual scrolling or copy-pasting.
 ​